BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Background

 \subsection{Machine Learning Techniques}

-Researchers from diverse domains widely employ machine learning techniques for solving complex problems.
-Machine learning techniques use mathematical models and data analysis to learn information directly from data.
+Researchers from diverse domains widely employ machine learning for solving complex problems.
+Machine learning utilizes mathematical models and data analysis to learn information directly from data.
 Probabilistic models assist machine learning by examining the underlying distribution of datasets and learning the pattern from inputs and outputs.

-Regression is one of the machine learning techniques from supervised learning where the model learns from labeled samples.
-Regression techniques are employed for predicting real or continuous value using the knowledge learned from a labeled dataset.
+Regression is one of the machine learning techniques from supervised learning where the model learns from labeled samples.Regression methods are used to predict numerical outcomes based on insights gained from a dataset with predefined labels.
 The most commonly used regression techniques are linear regression, logistic regression, and polynomial regression~\cite{freund2006regression}.

-Deep Neural Networks inspired by information processing of the human brain, use a hidden layer to store and find the relationship between input parameters and output.
-A neural network consists of input layers, hidden layer, and output layer where information is passed through the layers and updated using some feedback mechanisms.
-Activation function, learning mechanism, and loss function are used in the neural network to optimize the training process.
+Deep Neural Networks, inspired by human brain information processing, use hidden layers to store and find the relationship between the inputs and the outputs.
+A neural network consists of input, hidden, and output layers, where information is passed through the layers and updated using feedback mechanisms.
+The activation function, learning mechanism, and loss function are used in the neural network to optimize the training process.
 An artificial neural network composed of multiple hidden layers is a Deep Neural Network (DNN).
-DNN's are efficient in modeling complex non-linear real-world problems.
+DNNs are efficient in modeling complex non-linear real-world problems.
 Some commonly used DNN frameworks are TensorFlow~\cite{abadi2016tensorflow}, PyTorch~\cite{paszke2019pytorch}, and Keras~\cite{gulli2017deep}.